BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 who need to know when to show up for work otherwise there will be no one there to man the store and it will close.
 That would be sad because he would get fired by the owner.
 So he needs to be able to manage his employees.
-Luckily, Joel just discovered [name of app here] and behold!
+Luckily, Joel just discovered **Cadence** and behold!
 It has a schedule where he can add his employees.
 It has lots of cool features where the employees can tell him what time they want off and what their availability is.
 Joel is elated because now he can use this app to communicate with his employees about when they can work and when he needs them to work.